 Finally, the government got involved and told our Society, "either you solve this problem or we will".
 Having the government involved in any health care, let alone threatening to regulate our industry, would be a disaster and a grave disservice to our patients and would set In-Vitro Fertilization (IVF) technology back twenty years.
 As a result, our Society, after carefully evaluating the success and statistics of In-Vitro Fertilization (IVF) over the previous 20+ years, came up with guidelines based on sound scientific and clinical evidence regarding the number of embryos to transfer and were first published in 1998 and revised downward in 1999, 2004, 2006, 2008 and more recently in 2009 as the efficacy of In-Vitro Fertilization (IVF) improved.
 By the beginning of 2006, almost all clinics in the country were following these guidelines and over the next 2-3 years the incidence of multiple births dropped significantly.
 If you think about it, other than the birth of the octuplets, you have not heard much in the news about multiple births.

-"Our Society and their members long have been concerned about problems created by multiple births, including the best interests of the children born.
-The guidelines published in 1998 and afterwards clearly show the success of professional self-regulation.
+"Our Society and its members long have been concerned about problems created by multiple births, including the best interests of the children born.
+The guidelines published in 1998 and afterward clearly show the success of professional self-regulation.
 National data on in-vitro fertilization using fresh non-donor egg cycles show:

 The recommended number of fresh embryos to transfer in a patient younger than 35 years old with a good prognosis (i.e. good embryo quality and no history of repeated prior failures of In-Vitro Fertilization (IVF) treatment, or chromosomal rearrangement) is one or at the most two.
 Owing to the lower chances of frozen embryos implanting, an additional embryo often is added in frozen embryo transfer cycles.
 Guidelines allow flexibility among In-Vitro Fertilization (IVF) clinics and patients depending on other prognostic factors to allow for individualized patient care.